Equus (film): Filming

 In stage productions, the horses are portrayed by human actors, often heavily built, athletic men wearing tribal-style masks.
 Lumet did not believe this could adequately be done in a film version, concluding a degree of realism was required, "because the reality he [Alan] was being watched in was going to create the dilemma within him".
 For horse-related stunts, the filmmakers consulted Yakima Canutt, who had previously worked on almost all of John Wayne's early western films.
 The horse riding and blinding scenes were shot initially in natural light before moving to unrealistic lighting, to capture conflicting Apollonian and Dionysian world views.
 With cinematographer Oswald Morris and production designer Tony Walton, Lumet developed a complex colour scheme avoiding easily identifiable colours, preferring to combine colours to emphasise duality.

 The scene where Firth rides the horse nude was filmed in one take, in an uninterrupted shot lasting four and a half minutes.
 Whereas the blinding scene was done in pantomime on stage, Lumet opted to graphically display it to convey the horror.
 Much of the footage shot depicted the horses' heads morphing into faces of Jesus, Dora Strang and Frank Strang, and a glimpse of a Balinese dagger.
 However, Lumet decided this was unsubtle and cut much of this, only keeping the dagger to portray ancient impulses.

 Despite being a British and American production set in Hampshire, England, filming took place entirely in and around Ontario, Canada.
 The scenes in the stable and Alan's room were filmed in the Toronto International Film Studio in Kleinburg, while downtown Hampshire was doubled with Georgetown and Halton Hills.
 The Strang family house was a real house located in the Toronto suburb of Riverdale.
 The film was produced during the height of the "tax shelter era" of Canadian filmmaking, in which foreign producers flocked to the country in order to take advantage of the Capital Cost Allowance which allowed investors to deduct up to a 100% of a film's budget provided it met certain requirements.
 That, combined with the value of the Canadian dollar and abundance of cheaper crew and locations than those found abroad, led to a boom period in Canadian filmmaking.

+A local young actor, Ian D. Clark, had a small part in the film but was also stand-in for Burton.
+He spent six weeks in the studios at Kleinburg, with Lumet directing and Shaffer there every day.
+Clark has said of this "Acting schools weren’t common then, and I had no formal acting training.
+I learned on the job, by doing, by watching people who were better than me.
+And those six weeks on Equus were like a master class with the masters – Burton and Lumet."